General Game Rules

 Game Clock

-There are NO untimed downs with the exception of the extra point if a team scores a touchdown as the game time expires.
+There are NO untimed downs except for the extra point if a team scores a touchdown as the game time expires.
 The Field General can stop the clock to ensure proper application of the rules outlined herein.

 Teams, Coaches and Game Managers